Dei verbum: Contents

+Preface

+The preface links the document to its biblical foundations (quoting 1 John 1:2-3) and to the work of two earlier Councils, the Council of Trent (1545-63) and the First Vatican Council (1869-70).

-Concerning sacred Tradition and sacred Scripture
+Revelation, sacred tradition and sacred Scripture

+Chapter I deals with "Revelation itself", while Chapter II deals with the "handing on" of this revelation.

+In Chapter II, section 7 refers to the revelation of the Gospel, encountered by the first apostles in hearing Jesus speak and "living with him".
+This section refers to "the apostles and apostolic men" (Latin: Apostolis virisque apostolicis), without defining who they were.

-In Chapter II under the heading "Handing On Divine Revelation" the Constitution states among other points:
+Further, under the heading "Handing On Divine Revelation", the Constitution states among other points:

 Hence there exists a close connection and communication between sacred Tradition and sacred Scripture.
 For both of them, flowing from the same divine wellspring, in a certain way merge into a unity and tend toward the same end.
 For Sacred Scripture is the word of God inasmuch as it is consigned to writing under the inspiration of the divine Spirit, while sacred tradition takes the word of God entrusted by Christ the Lord and the Holy Spirit to the Apostles, and hands it on to their successors in its full purity, so that led by the light of the Spirit of truth, they may in proclaiming it preserve this word of God faithfully, explain it, and make it more widely known.
 Consequently it is not from Sacred Scripture alone that the Church draws her certainty about everything which has been revealed.
 Therefore both sacred tradition and Sacred Scripture are to be accepted and venerated with the same sense of loyalty and reverence.

 The Word of God is transmitted both through the canonical texts of Sacred Scripture, and through Sacred Tradition, which includes various forms such as liturgy, prayers, and the teachings of the Apostles and their successors.
 The Church looks to Tradition as a protection against errors that could arise from private interpretation.

 Concerning the inspiration and interpretation of sacred Scripture

-The teaching of the Magisterium on the interpretation of Scripture was summarized in DV 12, expressly devoted to biblical interpretation.
-Dei Verbum distinguished between two levels of meaning, the literal sense intended by the biblical writers and the further understanding that may be attained due to context within the whole of Scripture.
+The teaching of the Magisterium on the interpretation of Scripture was summarized in paragraph 12, expressly devoted to biblical interpretation and the task of the interpreter.
+Avery Dulles observed that Dei Verbum distinguished between two levels of meaning, the literal sense intended by the biblical writers and the further understanding that may be attained due to context within the whole of Scripture.

-The Old Testament (14–16)
+The Old Testament

-In Chapter IV, Dei Verbum affirms the saying of Augustine that "the New Testament is hidden in the Old, and that the Old Testament is manifest in the New" (DV 16).
+In Chapter IV (paragraphs 14-16), Dei Verbum affirms the saying of Augustine that "the New Testament is hidden in the Old, and that the Old Testament is manifest in the New" (paragraph 16).

+The New Testament

+Chapter V (paragraphs 17-20) covers the New Testament, especially the four gospels, which are "of apostolic origin" and "have a special preeminence" within sacred scripture.